Sudeep2005/BedRockQuizAgent/README.md

-Excellent — now we’re talking about turning this **Bedrock QuizRunner Agent** into a *pro-level GitHub project* with a clean, production-grade `README.md` that looks like it came from an AWS engineer’s repo.

-Below is a **full professional README** template — polished, formatted, and designed for open-source presentation 👇

----

 # 🧠 Bedrock QuizRunner Agent

 > **Serverless RAG-powered Quiz Generator** built using **AWS Bedrock Agents**, **Astra DB**, and **AWS Lambda (Python 3.13)** — no-code/low-code approach.